sdressler/plpgsql-pydebug/README.md

 # PL/pgSQL PyDebug

-This is a CLI debugg for PL/pgSQL.
+This is a CLI debugger for PL/pgSQL.
 It is in its early stages and rather archaic.
 It does make use of the `pldbgapi` extension for PostgreSQL.
 You can typically install it from the main PG repository.